-The Sub-Investment Manager also seeks to identify attractive compounding growth and/or return dynamics in specific areas of the market by using detailed industry analysis.
-The Sub-Investment Manager will focus on those specific areas of the market that, in the opinion of the Sub-Investment Manager and based on its industry analysis, generally offer better return prospects.
+The Investment Manager also seeks to identify attractive compounding growth and/or return dynamics in specific areas of the market by using detailed industry analysis.
+The Investment Manager will focus on those specific areas of the market that, in the opinion of the Investment Manager and based on its industry analysis, generally offer better return prospects.
 These specific areas are not pre-determined and will vary over time depending on market conditions.
-The Sub-Investment Manager's detailed industry analysis is a proprietary process that assesses such factors as competitive dynamics, market share, risks of disruption, pricing risk and industry life cycles to understand the market dynamics and prospects for the relevant industry.
+The Investment Manager's detailed industry analysis is a proprietary process that assesses such factors as competitive dynamics, market share, risks of disruption, pricing risk and industry life cycles to understand the market dynamics and prospects for the relevant industry.

-The initial investment in a security will typically constitute from 2% to 5% of the Fund's NAV, with the specific weighting dependent on the Sub-Investment Manager's conviction in the business model, valuation, and correlation with other Fund holdings.
-The Sub-Investment Manager expects that the Fund's portfolio will typically consist of between 20 to 40 different issuers, though the Fund may hold less than 20 issuers (provided that the Fund remains sufficiently diversified in accordance with the UCITS Regulations as set out in Schedule I) or more than 40 issuers if deemed in the best interests of the Fund by the Sub-Investment Manager.
-The Sub-Investment Manager prefers to hold investments for the long term, in order to have the best opportunity to capture the full valuation upside of the investments.
+The initial investment in a security will typically constitute from 2% to 5% of the Fund's NAV, with the specific weighting dependent on the Investment Manager's conviction in the business model, valuation, and correlation with other Fund holdings.
+The Investment Manager expects that the Fund's portfolio will typically consist of between 20 to 40 different issuers, though the Fund may hold less than 20 issuers (provided that the Fund remains sufficiently diversified in accordance with the UCITS Regulations as set out in Schedule I) or more than 40 issuers if deemed in the best interests of the Fund by the Investment Manager.
+The Investment Manager prefers to hold investments for the long term, in order to have the best opportunity to capture the full valuation upside of the investments.
 The Fund is therefore expected to have a relatively low level of portfolio turnover.
-The Sub-Investment Manager engages with the management of the companies in which the Fund invests, or may invest in, to establish a constructive dialogue with regard to sources of value creation, socially responsible investing and any other stewardship related matters.
-Such engagement may occur through meetings and written communication and cover such issues as how the companies remunerate management, deploy capital, structure their board, and use natural resources.